 - 1. Continuous Grazing: Under this system, grazing may be started and stopped for any fields by using a start and stop grazing command in the management file.
 Grazing corn stubble after harvest is a good example of initiating and stopping grazing.
-In addition, grazing stops automatically when a user-adjustable "grazing limit" for each herd is reached.
+In addition, grazing stops automatically when a user adjustable "grazing limit" for each herd is reached.
 The "grazing limit" is the minimum vegetation biomass cover.
 However, this limit might be adjusted for different management practices.
 In NTT user provides the following information: - a.
 Start and end dates of grazing on the field.
 For example, January 1 to December 30 of the selected year. - b.
-Type of animals being grazed on the field.
-And, - c.
+Type of animals being grazed on the field. - c.
 Total animal units (AUs) being grazed on the field (scenario AOI).
-AUs definitions are based on the concept that a 1000-pound (454 kg) cowis one animal unit. - 2.
+AUs definitions are based on the concept that a 1000-pound (454 kg) cow is one animal unit. - d.
+Hours grazed/in field per day.

+- e.
+Animals have access to a stream. - 1) Hours per day in stream. - 2.
 Rotational Grazing: The rotational grazing operation, unlike continuous grazing, assumes that the pasture is divided into paddocks and that livestock are moved through the paddocks as needed.
 Thus, each paddock is given a recovery period between grazing events, improving vegetative cover.
 The rotation grazing is an automated process in NTT and requires the following user's input. - a.
 Total hours per day that animals are grazed in the field. - b.
 Start and end dates of grazing on the field. - c.
 Type of animals being grazed on the field. - d.
 Total animal units (AUs) being grazed on the field (scenario AOI). - e.
 Total hours per day that animals are grazed in the field (see continuous grazing for examples). - f.
 Number of days livestock will spend in each paddock before being rotated to a new paddock. - g.
-Number of days that the pasture is rested between rotational grazing cycles.
+Number of days that the pasture is rested between rotational grazing cycles. - h.
+Animals have access to a stream. - 1) Hours per day in stream.

-3.2.11 Irrigation and Fertigation
+3.2.12 Irrigation and Fertigation